 Oia (pronounced e-ah) is one of the most picturesque places in all of Greece.
 Home to oodles of litle lanes and small boutiques, Oia may well be the most famous town of all the Greek islands.
 First founded before the Venetian rule of the Middle Ages, the former fishing village has been inhabited for centuries.

 Some of the oldest vineyards in the world

-If you’re a fan of anything wine related, then consider a visit to Santorini.
+If you’re a fan of anything wine related, then consider a visit to Santorini, and specifically a Santorini winery.
 After all, the volcanic island is home to some of the oldest vineyards in the world.
 However, when you first glance towards the countryside, you may not even realise that you’re looking at vines.
 I know I didn’t!

 This is because the vines are cultivated close to the ground so as to form a natural basket which will protect the grapes as they grow.
 Santorini is incredibly windy and so if the grapes were to be cultivated along poles, much of the harvest would be lost.
 Local wines are of the red, white, and rosé varieties, with some of the most famous being dry yet fruity whites!